joannakl/cs102/projects/project5.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

 The design of classes is up to you, but you do need to implement certain classes to represent certain entities in the program.
+You need to make decisions about how to design these classes to produce an efficient and well-put-together program.
+Make sure that all methods that you include in a particular class belong in that class.

+#### <code class="code_title">BSTMountainAdventure</code> class

+This is the class that is the program.
+This means it has the 	`main` method.
+This class is responsible for parsing and validating the command line arguments, reading and parsing the input file, producing any error messages, handling any exceptions thrown by other classes, and producing output.

 #### <code class="code_title">BSTMountain</code> class